MidSpike/iris-utilities/README.md

 ### What is I.R.I.S.
 Utilities?

-I.R.I.S Utilities is a multi-purpose discord bot that allows you to play music, have fun, and perform various other utility-related tasks.
+I.R.I.S Utilities is a multi-purpose discord bot that allows you to play, have fun, and perform various other utility-related tasks.

 ### What does I.R.I.S. stand for?